navanitnandakumar/Python-programs/README.md

 ◾ Monte Carlo simulation : Uses random fn to solve a problem using the Monte Carlo method.

+◾ Random walk 1D : A random walk visualizer in 1D.

-◾ Random walk 2d : A random walk visualizer in 2D.
+◾ Random walk 2D : A random walk visualizer in 2D.